datadryad/dryad-app/app/views/tenants/ucop/_help.html.md

 ### Who can use?

+#### Where am I?
+You are accessing a self-service data publication service developed by the California Digital Library.
+This sevice is branded under the names, Dash, datashare, and ONEshare.
+Don't worry, each of these brands offer the same product and features.

 #### Who can publish data?

 This site is targeted for use by members of the University of California community.
 Researchers in any field from participating UC campuses can use their campus credentials to deposit data in their campus-specific website.
 The following seven campuses currently participate: